|Back to Main Print This Page Email to a Friend|

 - Fungal organisms, such as Candida species can cause UTIs.
 (Candida albicans causes the "yeast infections" that also occur in the mouth, digestive tract, and vagina.)

 - Other bacteria associated with complicated or severe infection include Pseudomonas aeruginosa, Enterobacter, and Serratia species as well as gram-positive organisms (including Enterococci species).

 Recurring infections are often caused by different bacteria than those that caused a previous or first infection.

-After the flu and common cold, urinary tract infections (UTIs) are the most common medical complaint among women in their reproductive years.
 UTIs are far more common among women than among men.
 Most women will develop a UTI at some time in their lives, and many will have recurrences.

 Specific Risk Factors in Women

-Structure of the Female Urinary Tract.
-In general, the higher risk in women is mostly due to the shortness of the female urethra, which is 1.5 inches compared to 8 inches in men.
+Structure of the Female Urinary Tract: In general, the higher risk in women is mostly due to the shortness of the female urethra, which is 1.5 inches compared to 8 inches in men.
 Bacteria from fecal matter at the anal opening can be easily transferred to the opening of the urethra.

 In general, it is the physical act of intercourse itself that produces conditions that increase susceptibility to the UTI bacteria, with some factors increasing the risk.
 For example, women having sex for the first time or who have intense or frequent sex are at risk for a condition called "honeymoon cystitis."